 • PCR analysis;

-• molecular - biological test;
+• molecular biological test;

-• histology of the removed material.
+• histology of the seized material.

 Gynecology has been studying the papilloma virus for a long time, and doctors can say with confidence that this disease does not develop alone, but against the background of other sexually transmitted diseases.
 In addition to the above tests for the presence of HPV, the patient is referred for the diagnosis of chlamydia, gonorrhea, mycoplasmosis and herpes.
-If there is an additional venereal infection, then it is first eliminated, and then they begin to treat papillomavirus in women.
+If there is an additional sexually transmitted infection, then it is first eliminated, and then they begin to treat human papillomavirus in women.

 • Panavir – intravenously;